Gabi-Zar/ZarCompany/README.md

 ---

 ### Other configs

 If you wish to configure other modpack options, here are the main useful configurations:

 - "me.loaforc.facilitymeltdown.cfg" if you find the Facility Meltdown mechanics too difficult or too easy.
 - "FlipMods.HotbarPlus.cfg" if you want more or fewer inventory slots

+### reporting bugs

+If you encounter bugs, you can report them on the GitHub (link at the top left of the header).
+This will allow me to fix them.

 </details>